One of the most common myths about reusables is that they are hard work and that they are will take up precious hours of the already time poor parent.

 The same can also apply to toys.
 A study from the University of Toledo in Ohio suggests “an abundance of toys present reduced quality of toddlers’ play.”
 Having fewer toys can help little ones play more imaginatively and creatively.
 It also means less tidying up for you.
 If you have a lot of toys, rotating them can make a huge difference to the chaos that descends on the living room floor.

 Seeing the reduction in nappies going into your bin can lead to you wanting to stop putting other things in the bin.
 Like wasted food.
 According to Olio, over a third of all food produced globally goes to waste.
 Jaw dropping.
 There are so many ways to reduce your food waste such as menu planning and batch cooking.
 Which, as you can guess, saves so much time.

-So when I post out a nappy, I am seeing that nappy as the beginning or part of the journey of a family to living simply with less and having so much more of everything everybody is searching for.
+So when we post out a nappy, we see that nappy as the beginning or part of the journey of a family to living simply with less and having so much more of everything everybody is searching for.

 A reusable nappy changes so much more than just bums.
 It can be life-changing.
 Is that a bit dramatic?
 Maybe.
 But very very true.